Does Your Dental PPC Result In Wrong Number Calls?

 This is where proper training and savvy phone skills become essential, not just for wrong number calls but for all calls.
-You can show your team some techniques, develop scripts, or hire someone to show them how to ask all the right questions and offer solutions your caller can’t refuse.
+You can show your team some techniques, develop scripts, or hire a dental marketing company to show them how to ask all the right questions and offer solutions your caller can’t refuse.

 2. “I am interested in (insert dental service here) but you don’t offer that” 🙁

-If someone calls your office looking for a service you don’t offer, it could be a side effect of keywords related to your Google Ads campaign(s).
+If someone calls your office looking for a service you don’t offer, it could be a side effect of keywords related to your dental PPC marketing.
 It’s important that your keywords target the correct audience and your negative keywords keep people from calling your office for something you don’t do.

 3. “I was trying to call my Mom, not you.”

 Need help getting your team trained with ninja-like phone conversion skills?
-Want to find out if your Google Ads keywords need tweaking?
+Want to find out if your dental PPC needs tweaking?
 Call us today to speak with one of our dental marketing experts.
 We’ve always got you covered.

 Keep your dental marketing one step ahead of the competition.
 Register for our newsletter today!